gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.6.11
+New dashboards:
+`splunk_introspection_io_stats` - just an I/O focussed dashboard based on introspection data

+New macro:
+`splunkadmins_shutdown_time_by_shc`

+`cluster_masters`

+Updated alerts:
+`AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - more criteria

+`IndexerLevel - IndexConfig Warnings from Splunk indexers` - updated criteria, using stats instead of top

+`SearchHeadLevel - KVStore Or Conf Replication Issues Are Occurring` - updated keywords for new instances, added more criteria to reduce false alarms

+`SearchHeadLevel - Lookup updates within SHC` - changed to addCommit instead of acceptPush

+Updated dashboards:
+`heavyforwarders_max_data_queue_sizes_by_name_v8` - corrected missing space in "TcpOut KB per second per forwarder" panel, (feedback from Vincent)

+`indexer_max_data_queue_sizes_by_name` - updated comment on replication queue, replication queue issues now show duration

+`smartstore_stats` - updated comment

+`splunk_forwarder_output_tuning` - added attribution as the link is available via search engines and public, updated comments

+Changed:
+`splunkadmins_userlist_indexinfo` into a csv file to prevent unncessary restarts related to updating this app (on standalone instances this triggers a restart due to collections.conf), collections.conf was removed from this app

 ### 2.6.10
 README.md update